diffpy/diffpy.utils/news/docs_patch.rst

 **Added:**

 * New documentation build.
+* Added examples for file parsers and resampling.
-* Quickstart tutorial for parsers.
+* Tested for Jupyter Notebook compatibility.

 **Changed:**